AguaClara/UASB/Biogas_Storage.md

 1. It is difficult to maintain a hydrostatic seal unless the lid is incredibly tall (i.e. storage volume is very large) as shown by the Spring 2017 [Final Report](https://www.overleaf.com/8107719xzjdzswjvtyj#/28623295/)
 2. The height of the lid becomes a major design problem in a small scale system with a consolidated reactor and storage lid system as is constrains the location and placement of other components such as the tube settler arm.
-3. Biogas buildup in a fixed lid system displaces water volume in the reactor which cannot be easily restored once biogas is used or released
+3. Biogas buildup in a fixed lid system displaces water volume in the reactor which cannot be easily restored once biogas is used or released unless this water is captured.

-For these reasons, the team is proposing a floating gas holder system that is detached from the reactor system.
+For these reasons, the team is proposing a temporary gas storage system that is detached from the reactor.
 These have been widely implemented in [short term gas storage](http://www.susana.org/_resources/documents/default/2-1799-biogasplants.pdf) While this is a necessary step on the small scale, it is not necessarily the case for larger UASB reactors.

 | Parameters | Value | Basis of Design |
 | :-------: | :--------: | :--------------: |